 A Climate Change Strategy for Alaska must build upon the knowledge, expertise, and concerns of a broad representation of Alaskans because climate change is not just an environmental issue in the state.
 It also has far-reaching social, cultural, and economic consequences of great importance to all Alaskans.
 The Sub-Cabinet thus required that the draft recommendations on adaptation and mitigation be a product of a deliberative process embracing Alaska concerns and Alaska solutions from Alaska citizens.
 Based on the work of the MAG, additional input, and its own deliberations, the Sub-Cabinet will distill final recommendations to form, in aggregate, the Alaska Climate Change Strategy for the Governor's consideration.
+The Sub-Cabinet is also keenly aware that more than any other state, Alaska is already being measurably affected by climate change, so Alaska's choices and actions may directly influence national policy.

-To investigate opportunities for reducing GHG emissions in Alaska, the Sub-Cabinet sought advice from a cross-section of 26 stakeholders from widely diverse backgrounds asked to serve as members of the MAG.
+To address climate change mitigation in Alaska, the Sub-Cabinet sought expert_advice from a cross-section of 26 stakeholders from widely diverse backgrounds asked to serve as members of the MAG.
 To assist the MAG, 75 other individuals and some MAG members were organized into five TWGs that provided in-depth, sector-specific expertise and uniquely Alaskan experiences and perspectives.
 The MAG also interfaced with the Research Needs Work Group by gaining information from it about latest research efforts and by forwarding to it recommended research topics.
 Likewise, the Immediate Action Work Group provided valuable insights to the MAG into the most pressing problems of Alaskans related to impacts from climate change.

 The state chose CCS to facilitate the deliberative, consensus-building efforts of the MAG and its TWG members.
 CCS TWG facilitators and project coordinators also provided subject-matter expertise in analyses and methodologies for identifying GHG emission reductions and calculated direct costs for quantifiable policy options recommended by the MAG.
 CCS is a well-known organization that has assisted over 20 states in the development of state climate change action plans.
-They were assisted by a number of other contractors listed in the Acknowledgements section below.